Koredotcom/docs/docs/xo/generative-ai-tools/introduction.md

 The Integration of Generative AI and LLM enables the following features:

+* Model Library: Connect to Generative AI models of your choice using the out-of-box integrations (pre-built LLM integration) or custom integrations or Kore.ai XO GPT Module.
-* Prompts & Requests Library: Complete flexibility to create fully customized prompts optimized for particular use cases using pre-built or custom models.
+* Prompts Library: Complete flexibility to create fully customized prompts optimized for particular use cases using pre-built or custom models.
 * Co-Pilot features:
     * **Automatic Dialog Generation**: This feature helps build production-ready dialog tasks automatically by briefly describing the task.
 A preview of the generated dialog is available and lets you modify the intent description and create multiple iterations of the dialog.
     * **Conversation Test Cases Suggestion**: The Platform suggests simulated user inputs covering various scenarios from an end-user perspective at every test step.
 You can use these suggestions to create test suites.